sureshdsk/sureshdsk.github.io/content/blog/13-reasons-why-i-blog.md

 ## 1. Help people through my blog
 As a developer, I am solving a lot of technical problems everyday and I love to share it with other developers around the world.
 Contributing something back to the developer community gives me a moment of happiness and getting a "Thank you" comment or a message from a reader is one of the most satisfying moment for a blogger.
 I want these moments to happen  frequently, So I spare my time to craft useful tutorials.

-## 2. Learn continously
+## 2. Learn continuously
 Creating an unique piece of tutorial is not an easy job.
 Also, It takes a lot of effort to keep up on latest trends and technologies.
 I try to learn a lot of things just for the purpose of creating new interesting tutorials.
 It is not always about creating an unique content, Sometimes solving problems in an efficient way makes a great post.

 ## 3. Make money
 You may think why "making money" is at number 3.
 By helping people and learning technology continously with blogging, Making money occured naturally as a biproduct.
-Using [IdiotInside.com](http://idiotinside.com) and It's [facebook page](https://www.facebook.com/idiotinside/), I was able to monetize using affiliate marketing and I've made a pretty good numbers.
+Using [IdiotInside.com](http://idiotinside.com) and It's [facebook page](https://www.facebook.com/idiotinside/), I was able to monetise using affiliate marketing and I've made a pretty good numbers.
 Eventhough I am not doing affiliate marketing nowadays, The money I've made earlier is more than enough to run my blog for decades.

 ## 4. Inspire People
 By writing articles regularly and sharing those with others, I am able to inspire some people to start their own blog.
 This moment is the most fulfilling moment for any blogger.